Abnormal psychology: Antisocial personality disorder

-Antisocial personality disorder can be described as a cluster of personality traits that lead to specific outcomes, and violate the rights of other people.
+Antisocial personality disorder is a cluster of personality traits that lead to specific outcomes and violate others' rights.
 These personality traits include callousness, deceitfulness, lack of remorse, apathy, manipulation of others, impulsiveness, and grandiosity.
 Additional traits may include superficial charm, sexual promiscuity, and pathological lying.

 Dissociative identity disorder

 Dissociative identity disorder (DID) involves one individual having multiple personalities.
 Those with DID are described as having multiple selves that each have their own consciousness and awareness.

 DID has two main etiologies, which are the post-traumatic and socio-cognitive models.
 The post-traumatic model states that DID is caused by inescapable past trauma, such as child abuse.
-The child dissociates and forms alternate personalities as a coping mechanism, in response to the current trauma.
-Even when the trauma ends, the personalities continue to disrupt the person's life longterm.
-The socio-cognitive model states that people will implicitly act as if they have multiple personalities and that it is done to align with cultural norms.
+The child dissociates and forms alternate personalities as a coping mechanism in response to the current trauma.
+Even when the trauma ends, the personalities continue to disrupt the person's life long-term.
+The socio-cognitive model states that people implicitly act as if they have multiple personalities to align with cultural norms.

 Social anxiety disorder

 Those with social anxiety disorder (SAD) have a very intense fear of social situations.
 This fear stems from the belief that the person will be evaluated negatively or embarrass themselves.

 SAD is also considered to be one of the more disabling mental disorders.
 Symptoms of this disorder include fear in most, if not all, social situations.
-SAD can develop after a traumatic and/or embarrassing experience has occurred while the person was being observed by other people.
+SAD can develop after a traumatic and/or embarrassing experience has occurred while other people were observing the person.

 Generalized anxiety disorder

-Generalized anxiety disorder is characterized by a constant, chronic state of worry and anxiety that is related to a large variety of situations, and is difficult to control.
+Generalized anxiety disorder is characterized by a constant, chronic state of worry and anxiety that is related to a large variety of situations and is difficult to control.
 Additional symptoms may include irritability, fatigue, concentration difficulties, and restlessness.